Saskatoon dodgeball player

 • If a teammate catches a ball that hit you, you’re not out.

-• The 6 balls are placed on the centre line.
+• The 6 balls are placed on the centre line for the opening rush.

 Advantage